EivindArvesen/b3/README.md

-# BlaBlaBlog
+# B3
-BlaBlaBlog is a PHP blog system built upon the [Lumen](http://lumen.laravel.com) micro-framework.
+B3 (BlaBlaBlog) is a PHP blog system built upon the [Lumen](http://lumen.laravel.com) micro-framework.

+The package is available on [Packagist](https://packagist.org/packages/eivindarvesen/b3)

 ### WORK IN PROGRESS
 This project is very much under active development, and is not usable in its current state.